 - Participating in the 2016 Boston Cares Martin Luther King Jr. Day of Service which was attended by Boston Mayor Marty Walsh

-- Creating cookie jars and heating packs for senior citizens
+- Creating cookie jars, heating packs, and no-slip socks for senior citizens

 - Bowling at Boston Bowl